calebtt/XMapLib/README.md

   <li>Load/Save config files and share them</li>
  </ul>

-<p><i>XMapLibSharp is a C# .NET GUI project using the C++ project code through a DLL.
+<p><b><i>XMapLibSharp is a C# .NET GUI project using the C++ project code through a DLL.
 With this approach,
-the project has access to the entire .NET framework for GUI work while keeping the native performance and power of the C++ XMapLib project code.</i>
+the project has access to the entire .NET framework for GUI work while keeping the native performance and power of the C++ XMapLib project code.</i></b>
   <p>The project utilizes
 <ul>
   <li>.NET multi-threading</li>